Flipping watches can be a pretty lucrative business, but don’t dive in without knowing your facts first.

 How Much Money Can You Expect To Make?

-If you’re wondering how much money you can make, the answer is that it varies.
-There are several factors, primarily supply and demand.
-While it pays to know where to invest your money, many collectors begin small and work their way up the horological ladder.
-It’s one sure and fast way to get your hands on a grail watch of your own.
+If you’re wondering how much money you can make, the answer is simple: It varies.
+There are several factors impacting how much potential this business has, primarily supply and demand.
+While it wise to know where to invest your money, many collectors begin small and work their way up the horological ladder.
+It’s one sure-fire and quick way of getting your hands on a grail watch of your own.

 You might think you need a ton of knowledge and money to pursue this hobby, but that’s not necessarily the case.
 A little bit of research goes a long way.